College of the North Atlantic

 The headquarters for College of the North Atlantic and the Bay St. George campus are located in Stephenville, on the west coast of the island of Newfoundland.
 College of the North Atlantic offers nearly 100 full-time program offerings and more than 300 part-time courses for some 25,000 students each year.

+CNA is a member of numerous national and international organizations, including Colleges and Institutes Canada (CICan).
+Through its membership with CICan, CNA has signed the Sustainable Development Goals (SDG) Accord.